 How Does the Vape Shipping Ban Affect CBD & Hemp Vape Products?

-The new vape mail ban essentially shuts down shipping options for CBD and hemp vape products.
+The new vape mail ban makes it difficult and more expensive to ship CBD and hemp vape products.
 Although targeting CBD brands was not the goal of the vape shipping ban, it has made CBD and other hemp vape products much more difficult to access online.

 Does The Vape Shipping Ban Include Delta-8-THC?